-If you do not set the mynetworks variable correctly and spammers begin using your mail server as a relay, it is a fast way to get your mail server blacklisted by one of the spam control techniques, such as a DNS Blacklist (DNSBL) or Realtime Blackhole List (RBL).
-If your server is blacklisted, fewer users will be able to receive mail from you.
+If you do not set the mynetworks variable correctly, the spammers may use your mail server as a relay, it is a fast way to get your mail server blacklisted by one of the spam control techniques, such as a DNS Blacklist (DNSBL) or Realtime Blackhole List (RBL).
+If your server is blacklisted, fewer users will be able to receive emails from other servers.

 This option has the following syntax: